Jroland/kafka-net/README.md

 Provides a higher level class which uses the combination of the BrokerRouter and KafkaConnection to send batches of messages to a Kafka broker.

 ##### Consumer
-Provides a higher level class which will consumer messages from a whitelist of partitions from a single topic.
+Provides a higher level class which will consume messages from a whitelist of partitions from a single topic.
 The consumption mechanism is a blocking IEnumerable of messages.
 If no whitelist is provided then all partitions will be consumed creating one KafkaConnection for each partition leader.